isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 to sign up to be a builder.
 Interested builders may join as a team or as individuals, though during the hackathon, all builders will be required to eventually form teams of 3 to 5.</p>
-<p>Tech expertise is preferred but not necessary to join as a builder.
-We
-do recommend however that your hackathon team consists of members with the skills required to build the solution you want to make.</p>
 <p>Here are the 4 core attributes which we use to assess the applications:</p>
 <ol data-tight="true" class="tight">
 <li>